iobroker-community-adapters/ioBroker.device-watcher/README.md

 ![list2.png](admin/images/list2.png)
 ![list3.png](admin/images/list3.png)

-### To-Do
+## To-Do
 - make blacklist more user-friendly
 - clean up the code
 - add support for reaction on state-changes

-### Changelog
+## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- added WLED, Ikea Tradfri, Roomba, HmIp, Tado, Netatmo, Yeelight-2 adapters
+- added WLED, Ikea Tradfri, Roomba, HmIp, Tado, Netatmo, Yeelight-2, Nut and Meross adapters
 - fixed battery message
 - corrected and repaired some issues of last contact time
 - added support for old HM devices